Thopic/righor/README.md

 Limitations (I think also true for IGoR but not clear):
 - Need to get rid of any primers/ends on the V gene side.
 - The reads need to be long enough to fully cover the CDR3 (even when it's particularly long)
+- still not sure if I should use initial_distribution for the insertion model

 Programming stuff:
 - Some unneeded duplicated code, mostly because pyo3 not compatible with templates + need to be removed for wasm compilation
 - open_blas is a pain in the ass, takes forever to compile, all that for one not-very-important diagonalisation -> now it's removed.
 - log always means log2. ln is neperian.

 Things to do:
 - add more tests (interaction insertion + deletion, more than one v gene)